Germany vs. Canada: Which is Better for International Students?

 The application timeline for Canadian universities vary depending on the program and the university, but here is a general timeline:

-• Fall intake (September/October): Applications typically open in September the year prior to the start of the program and close on January 15th of the same year.
+• list items Fall intake (September/October): Applications typically open in September the year prior to the start of the program and close on January 15th of the same year.
 Some universities have earlier deadlines, so it is important to check with each university.

-• Winter intake (January/February): Applications typically open in June the year prior to the start of the program and close on October 15th of the same year.
+• list items Winter intake (January/February): Applications typically open in June the year prior to the start of the program and close on October 15th of the same year.
 Some universities have earlier deadlines, so it is important to check with each university.

 Application fees for universities in Canada